Stagnant09/DiscordBots/README.md

 n!stop -> Stops the game <br>
 n!score -> Shows the current score <br>
 n!help -> Pops up a help message <br>

+Update:
+Added botword.py - a similar bot for a word game with slash commands.